-A German officer, named Piron, had succeeded Raymond in the chief command of the force.† It was now reported at the Residency that he was in personal communication with the Ministers; that he had a stronger party than we had suspected at Court; and that dangerous intrigues were on foot, which were likely to defeat the peaceable ratification of the treaty, and render coercion necessary.
+A German officer, named Piron, had succeeded Raymond in the chief command of the force.[†] It was now reported at the Residency that he was in personal communication with the Ministers; that he had a stronger party than we had suspected at Court; and that dangerous intrigues were on foot, which were likely to defeat the peaceable ratification of the treaty, and render coercion necessary.
 There were divided councils in the The interests of the Mahrattas, of Tippoo, of Durbar. the French, had each their supporters among the chief

-Captain Kirkpatrick wrote to the Minister, saying: "The case is this: The groundwork of the treaty is the apprehension and delivery of the people you know, and the disbandment of their you know, and the disbandment of their party in such manner that no trace of their present form shall remain.
-I will grant for a moment that the affair in hand will be brought to an easy containing the state of th their present form shall remain.
-I will grant for a moment that the affair in hand will be brought to an easy conclusion, by the plan devised by the Minister; still it is as evident as the sun, that unless the detachment is properly stationed, the execution of such plan will be impracticable; for if the Facilish tracer cheally gross the the English troops should cross the river and encamp on this side, it is possible that the whole of the party you know, finding no obstruction, may leave their cannon behind, and by long marches go over to Tippoo Sultan and others, or that the officers and sergeants may escape alone, and thus the advantages expected from the labor and exertion of bringing an English force hither be entirely defeated.
+Captain Kirkpatrick wrote to the Minister, saying: "The case is this: The groundwork of the treaty is the approhension and delivery of the people you know, and the disbandment of their the prophetic state phate. you know, and the disbandment of their the was a man, in all respects, party in such manner that no trace of vastly inferior to Raymond.
+Speaking their present form shall remain.
+I will of him in a letter to Lord Hobart, grant for a moment that the affair in written in April, 1798, Malcolm says: hund will be brought to an easy con-comparing the the state of the second secon their present form shall remain.
+I will grant for a moment that the affair in hand will be brought to an easy con-clusion, by the plan devised by the Minister; still it is as evident as the sun, that unless the detachment is properly stationed, the execution of such plan will be impracticable; for if the Fraction the execution of such plan will be impracticable; for if the English troops should cross the river and encamp on this side, it is possible that the whole of the party you know, finding no obstruction, may leave their cannon behind, and by long marches go over to Tippoo Sultan and others, or that the officers and sergeants may escape alone, and thus the advantages expected from the labor and exertion of bringing an English force hither be entirely defcated.
 As the very soul, moreover, of the treaty was the due fulfilment of the articles respecting the French party, God forbid that any deviation therefrom should take place."

 a rough, violent democrat; a man with more hostile dispositions to us than his predecessor, but less dangerous."
-In another letter (to General Ross) he speaks of Piron as "a rough democrat, a stranger to that temper rud those conciliating manners by which his predecessor won his way to greatness."
-And in a later letter to Lord Hobart, whilst narrating how some Soubahdars who had descried from our army had been apprehended in the French lines, he says: "Had Raymond lived, the taking up of these men would not have been an easy ask.
+In another letter (to General Ross) he speaks of Piron as "a rough democrat, a stranger to that temper rul those ensailing memory hu which his proconciliating manners by which his predecessor won his way to greatness."
+Aud in a later letter to Lord Hobart, whilst narrating how some Soubahdars who had descried from our army had been apprehended in the French lines, he says : " Had Raymond lived, the taking up of these men would not have been an easy 'ask.
 But Piron has no ability, and his authority is far from being generally acknowledged."